 Most forms of insurance can be divided into two main types, commercial insurance lines and personal insurance lines.
-Commercial lines, which constitute roughly half of the insurance market, contain the various kind of insurance that business owners both small and large may seek out to protect their companies.
+Commercial lines, which constitute roughly half of the insurance market, contain the various kinds of insurance that business owners both small and large may seek out to protect their companies.

 Enter your ZIP code to find commercial insurance agents near you!